-Upset Stomach Home Remedies: 9 Natural Ideas | Reader's Digest
+9 Natural Stomach Ache Remedies You Never Knew | Reader's Digest

 Fennel Makes an Upset Stomach Feel BetteriStock/MarkSkalny

-Whether it's indigestion or gas and bloating, fennel can help.
+Whether it's indigestion or gas and bloating, fennel is also one of the best stomach ache remedies.
 Sip a fennel tea, chew on a few fennel seeds or crunch on some raw.
 It supports digestion, reduces gas, helps with cramping, and reduces nausea from an upset stomach.

 Heat Helps an Upset StomachiStock/SolStock

-Place a hot water bottle or heating pad on your upset stomach.
+Another great addition to the list of medicine-free stomach ache remedies is placing a hot water bottle or heating pad on your upset stomach.
 The heat increases blood flow to the skin surface and transfers the perception of pain from inside your stomach to the outside.

 Content continues below ad